wikimedia/wikipedia-wikiwidgets-Formicarium/README.md

 Tasks
 -----
-* Code documentation
+* Documentation
-* Localization to main languages
+* Localization to more languages
+* Generalize so that more than one widget can be placed in the same page
 * Allow n-state ants, see http://www.math.stonybrook.edu/preprints/ims95-1.pdf
-* Generalize so that more than one widget can be placed in the same page
+* Size equal to the container
+* Allow enlarging